arangodb/arangodb/Documentation/DocuBlocks/Rest/BackupRestore/post_admin_backup_delete.md

 @RESTRETURNCODES

+@RESTRETURNCODE{200}
+If all is well, this code 200 is returned.

 @RESTRETURNCODE{400}
-If the create command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.
+If the delete command is invoked with bad parameters or any HTTP method other than `POST`, then an *HTTP 400* is returned.

 @RESTRETURNCODE{404}